Quality Heart Care for the Enid Area

 Recognition for St. Mary's Catheterization Lab

-In 2013, St. Mary's Regional Medical Center received the Joint Commission’s “Top Performer” award for providing patients who suffered a heart attack with outstanding door-to-balloon time or D2B.
-Door-to-door balloon time refers to the interval from the time a patient arrives at the hospital's catheterization (cath) lab to the inflation of a balloon catheter within his or her blocked artery to restore blood flow (this is known as percutaneous coronary intervention or PCI).
+St. Mary's Regional Medical Center is consistently a top performer in providing patients who suffered a heart attack outstanding door-to-balloon (D2B) time.
+D2B time refers to the interval from the time a patient arrives at the hospital's catheterization (cath) lab to the inflation of a balloon catheter within his or her blocked artery to restore blood flow (percutaneous coronary intervention or PCI).
 The shorter the D2B time, the greater the chance of survival.
 Only four hospitals in the state of Oklahoma were "Heart Attack Top Performers” that year.
 St. Mary’s Regional Medical Center was also the only hospital outside of the Oklahoma City metro area to receive the recognition.

 Diagnosis and Treatment Together